Release notes

 longer supported.
 (Node v18 should work, but it segfaults when running the

-tests which is likely a jest/node --experimental-vm-modules
+tests which is likely a jest/node --experimental-vm-modules issue which is

 unlikely affect you at runtime.)